19hours/sg-statutes/Acts/Income Tax Act.md

 (i) the gross premiums (including consideration paid or payable for the purchase of annuities) from its offshore non-participating reinsurance policies of any life insurance fund (less any premiums returned to the insured and premiums paid or payable on reinsurance);

-(ii) the net decrease between the beginning and ending values of the policy liabilities of the part of any life insurance fund relating to its offshore non-participating reinsurance policies for the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act;
+(ii) the net decrease between the beginning and ending values of the policy liabilities of the part of any life insurance fund relating to its offshore non-participating reinsurance policies for the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act and after deducting any liability in respect of reinsurance ceded to a reinsurer;

+[Act 32 of 2019 wef 01/01/2019]

 (iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of the part of any life insurance fund relating to its offshore non-participating reinsurance policies;